nigelfiler/Marine_Water_Meter/README.md

 - The project uses a **0-190 Ohm water level gauge sensor**
 - Installation requires drilling into the black tank and water tank

+## Future Ideas
+- Rotary encoder can be used with the board to select other functions
+- Could be used to monitor fridge temeratures